extratone/bilge/drafts/Tilde.Town on iPhone with Blink Shell.md

 ![Blink Appearance Settings](https://user-images.githubusercontent.com/43663476/157918199-c9007d31-cb39-4e18-9e2d-e10ac3c93974.png)

 If you’ve somehow found yourself this far, you’re probably looking for the keyboard shortcut`⌘O`, which **switches your currently active cursor between the device and the external display**.
 “You can also move windows between iPad and External Display with `⇧⌘O`,” say [the docs](https://docs.blink.sh/basics/tips-and-tricks#display-what-is-blink-window).
+Other considerations I’ve discovered through experiments with this: You can lock the phone with the external display running, but it won’t update, even with mosh or with`geo track.` AirPlay will also cease after a period I couldn’t be bothered to determine, so if anything, this is more of an inconvenience than a feature.

 ---